BiancaMarin/Form-Validation/README.md

 3. Make sure that the options from dropdown are selected;
 4. The age of the user must be over 18.

+Errors are displayed with the red color in order to help the user to complete correctly the register form.

 ## Illustration

 ![Responsive](images/Responsive.png)